CshlSiepelLab/DENR/README.md

 ### Optional: TSS filtering
 TSS filtering is done by providing the fitting step with a list of inactive TSS.
-The user may create this list however they want, but we do include an deep learning model trained to detect active TSS in the tuSelecter package.
+The user may create this list however they want, but we do include an deep learning model trained to detect active TSS in the DENR package.
 In order to run this model `keras` must be installed on your machine.
 As this is a fairly simple convolutional model it runs fine on a CPU, with no need for GPU acceleration.